Ohio Christmas and Holiday

 Beautiful historic downtown Wooster, in the heart of Ohio’s Amish Country, invites you to shop in a relaxed, hassle-free atmosphere and experience holiday shopping the way it was meant to be.

-Window Wonderland on Friday, November 18th officially kicks off the holiday season downtown with the “unwrapping” of the beautifully decorated windows at 7:00pm, followed by the arrival of Santa amidst carolers, street vendors, and great activities for the kids.
+Window Wonderland officially kicks off the holiday season every November downtown with the “unwrapping” of the beautifully decorated windows followed by the arrival of Santa amidst carolers, street vendors, and great activities for the kids.
 Holiday foods, hot cocoa and cookies will be available from booths along the main street, while the restaurants and cafes will be open for those wishing to take the merrymaking inside.
 The friendly Wayne County merchants are ready to share their holiday spirit while welcoming you into their establishments.

 Make a weekend of it and spend the night at the Market Street Inn, Best Western Wooster Hotel and Conference Center or St. Paul Boutique Hotel, all within easy walking distance to restaurants, craft beer brewery and shopping in the downtown area.